From structure mining to unsupervised exploration of atomic octahedral networks: Conclusion and outlook

-Overall, our results reaffirm the necessity to design task-dependent representations for machine learning-assisted exploration of the materials design space \cite{Onat2020} and the need to explicitly incorporate connectivity information in existing distance-based representations \cite{Bartok2013,Banjade2021}.
-The representation from CNE may be merged with those for organic molecules to build interpretable predictors and generative models of hybrid functional material properties.
-The modified Pauling's third rule in the materials examined here and by others \cite{Delmas1980,Bykova2018,George2020} motivates its reformulation using a fully probabilistic approach that reflects chemical specificity and serves growing data.
-Our approach may also be adapted to extract insights from other analogous, yet less investigated materials families featuring octahedral networks, such as inorganic and hybrid metalates with nonmetal or metalloid ligands, high-entropy materials \cite{Musico2020}, coordination polymers, and molecular perovskites \cite{Bostrom2020}, which have even more complex design spaces and highly tunable structure-property landscapes.
+Our results demonstrate the advantage of task-dependent representations for machine learning-assisted exploration of the materials design space \cite{Onat2020} and the need to explicitly incorporate connectivity information in existing distance-based representations \cite{Bartok2013,Banjade2021}.
+The diversity of ON motifs cataloged in the present work motivates further investigations into the relationship between connectivity patterns and application-specific materials properties \cite{Dyer2013,Park2021} computed with density functional theory.
+The CNE representation may be merged with those for organic molecules to build interpretable predictors and generative models of hybrid functional material properties.
+The modified Pauling's third rule in the materials examined here and by others \cite{Delmas1980,Bykova2018,George2020,Pathak2025} motivates its reformulation using a fully probabilistic approach that reflects chemical specificity and serves growing data.
+We envision a computational study whereby the functionalities could be tuned for a fixed ON, with pairing moieties that are optimized in an approach that resembles the docking mechanism in protein chemistry.
+Insights from such a study would facilitate targeted screenings for specific network connectivity patterns \cite{Park2021}, and likely reduce the resource cost and attrition rate from random search-based screening methods \cite{Oganov2019}.
+It will grant us a broader accessible space using computational structure-prediction methods to systematically investigate new phases as well as material properties associated with connectivity modifications.

-\subsection{Methods}
+In addition to the materials studies in this work, our approach can also be adapted to extract insights from other analogous, yet less investigated materials families featuring ONs.
+They include inorganic and hybrid metalates with nonmetal or metalloid ligands, high-entropy materials \cite{Musico2020}, coordination polymers, and molecular perovskites \cite{Bostrom2020}, which possess even more complex design spaces and highly tunable structure-property landscapes.
+Our approach reflects the ongoing shift in materials design from an atom-centric perspective to one focused on coordination environment, which can capture the hierarchical organization of complex materials that gives rise to long-range order.
+This modular perspective supports the rational design of multinary and molecular perovskites, where collective polyhedral distortions dictate emerging optoelectronic functionality \cite{Bostrom2020,gilley2025}.

+\section{Methods}